-- identify the transaction for follow-up and review by the retailer fraud-detection team before shipping or delivering to the purchaser.
-Direct the person attempting to complete the transaction to the online retailer's customer service department, where review of the shopping transaction could take place. - notify the returning purchaser via email if a purchase is declined because their MFA device is not used successfully (potentially by another person not authorized to shop on their account)
+- Identify the transaction for follow-up and review by the retailer fraud-detection team.
+Direct the person attempting to complete the transaction to the online retailer's customer service department, where review of the shopping transaction could take place. - Notify the returning purchaser via email if a purchase is declined because their MFA device is not used successfully (potentially by another person not authorized to shop on their account).

-In addition to the above scenarios, the retailer can review their organizational risk thresholds and explore additional risk-based decision options beyond the shopping cart purchase exceeding a predetermined dollar amount.
+In addition to the above scenarios, the retailer can review their organizational risk thresholds and explore additional risk-based decision options beyond the shopping-cart purchase exceeding a predetermined dollar amount.
 These options could include requesting MFA from the purchaser when the following situations take place:

-- 695 The purchaser provides a new or updated ship-to address. - 596 The purchaser's billing and ship-to address do not match. - The machine internet protocol (IP) differs from those previously used or is from a certain IP address range. - 699 The purchaser uses a new credit card. - The purchaser purchases specific items or categories that are often included in fraudulent purchases. - The purchaser purchases items from a new location. - 703 a combination of the above risk factors - 704 other scenarios whose logic could be predetermined
+- The purchaser provides a new or updated ship-to address. - The purchaser's billing and ship-to address do not match. - The machine internet protocol (IP) address differs from those previously used or is from a certain IP address range. - The purchaser uses a new credit card. - The purchaser purchases specific items or categories that are often included in fraudulent purchases. - The purchaser purchases items from a new location. - a combination of any of the above risk factors, for example, an order with a high transaction amount that is shipping to a new or updated ship-to address or transactions where billing and ship-to addresses do not match and a prespecified transaction amount is exceeded - other scenarios whose logic could be predetermined, such as additional combinations from the list above or other risk-based decision options could also be used

-705 6 Security Characteristics Analysis
+6 Security Characteristic Analysis

 The purpose of the security characteristic analysis is to understand the extent to which the project meets its objective of demonstrating the use of MFA in an e-commerce environment.
-In addition, it seeks to understand the security benefits and drawbacks of the example solution.
+In addition, it seeks to understand the security benefits and drawbacks of the example solutions.

-709 6.1 Assumptions and Limitations
+6.1 Assumptions and Limitations

-- 710 The security characteristic evaluation has the following limitations: - 711 It is neither a comprehensive test of all security components nor a red-team exercise. - 712 It cannot identify all weaknesses. - It does not include the lab infrastructure.
+The security characteristic analysis has the following limitations:

+- It is neither a comprehensive test of all security components nor a red-team exercise. - It cannot identify all weaknesses. - It does not include the lab infrastructure.
 It is assumed that devices are hardened.
-Testing these devices would reveal only weaknesses in implementation that would not be relevant to those adopting this reference architecture. - As a best-practice recommendation to help keep your Magento product current, you can visit the - Resources section of the Magento website to sign up for updates on the most recent security patchesand best practices [33].
+Testing these devices would reveal only weaknesses in implementation that would not be relevant to those adopting these reference architectures.

+As a best-practice recommendation to help keep the organization's Magento product current, visit the Resources section of the Magento website to sign up for updates on the most recent security patches and best practices [32].

-719 6.2 Build Testing
+6.2 Build Testing

-- 720 The purpose of the security characteristic analysis is to understand the extent to which the use case - 721 meets its objective of demonstrating the use of MFA in an e-commerce environment.
-In addition, it - seeks to understand the security benefits and drawbacks of the reference design.
-Also, Appendix C - provides information regarding research of the products used for architecture components.
+The purpose of the security characteristic analysis is to understand the extent to which the project meets its objective of demonstrating the use of MFA in an e-commerce environment.
+In addition, it seeks to understand the security benefits and drawbacks of the reference designs.
+Also, Appendix C provides information regarding research into the products used for architecture components.

-724 6.3 Scenarios and Findings
+6.3 Scenarios and Findings

-- One aspect of our security evaluation involved assessing how well the reference design addresses the security characteristics that it was intended to support.
-The Cybersecurity Framework subcategories were used to provide structure to the security assessment by consulting the specific sections of each - standard that are cited in reference to that subcategory.
-The cited sections provide validation points - that the example implementations would be expected to exhibit.
-Using the Cybersecurity Framework - rad subcategories as a basis for organizing our analysis allowed us to systematically consider how well the - reference design supports the intended security characteristics.
+One aspect of our security evaluation involved assessing how well the reference designs address the security characteristics that they were intended to support.
+The Cybersecurity Framework Subcategories were used to provide structure to the security assessment by consulting the specific sections of each standard that are cited in reference to that Subcategory.
+The cited sections provide validation points that the example implementations would be expected to exhibit.
+Using the Cybersecurity Framework Subcategories as a basis for organizing our analysis allowed us to systematically consider how well the reference designs support the intended security characteristics.

-6.4 Analysis of the Reference Design's Support for Cybersecurity Framework Subcategories implementations achieved the goals of the design, when compared against a standardized framework.
+6.4 Analysis of the Reference Designs' Support for Cybersecurity Framework Subcategories